 Idea behind the 3DO monetisation

 Trip Hawkins also wanted to do away with the idea that developers, next to fee, also had to buy expensive cartridges from companies like Nintendo to publish their games on.
 He wanted to democratise the game industry and make the 3DO as attractive as possible for (new) developers to develop games for.
 The inexpensive CD-format was a godsent for developers because it was inexpensive and not an exclusive format like many cartridges.
 Furthermore, Hawkings deliberately kept the developer fees for the release of games on the 3DO very low.
-It was only a few dollars per game.
+In the beginning it was only 3 dollars per game.
 The low fees and the lack of additional costs for developers and publishers to buy printable CD’s also opened up the possibility to lower the prices of the games for consumers.
 So by attracting many developers to the system to produces games and keep the costs low Hawkins hoped the console would get the necessary momentum.
 Essential for a totally new system in a very competitive marked.

 Specifications and appearance